adamlmiller/interview-board/README.md

-2019-08-17 - Added AWS SDK for SES integration 2019-08-17 - Added AWS Regions table to database 2019-08-17 - Change input borders to match color scheme
+2019-08-17 - Added AWS SDK for SES integration 2019-08-17 - Added AWS Regions table to database 2019-08-17 - Change input borders to match color scheme 2019-08-19 - Changed auth screens by adding a box around the forms 2019-08-19 - Added form validation via jQuery Validate 2019-08-19 - Added Sign Up form (which can be turned off) 2019-08-20 - Added reset.php for resetting password 2019-08-20 - Added tabs to settings to help organize it
 ```

 ## Screenshots